AbleHealth/team/README.md

         * Ask if it's a good time

-    * Need you in the next hour: Google Hangouts
+    * Need you in the next hour: Podio chat

-    * Need you within the day or longer: email
+    * Need you within the day or longer: Podio chat, update, or task

 * Set expectations with your team about your particular availability and communication preferences (e.g. if people need to get in touch over the weekend, should they call? email?).